angx-system/angeliax/SCHEMA.md

 ---

+### Base Keypair Linkage

+The base keypair created at Initialize Base is not derived as a child key of the space keypair that triggered it.
+Ed25519 provides no publicly verifiable child-key derivation without exposing the parent's private key material, so a derived relationship could not be checked by another client without compromising the space keypair.

+The link is established by attestation instead: the space keypair signs a statement naming the base keypair as the one it initialized.
+Any client holding the statement and the space's public key can verify the link independently, without needing derivation.
+This closes the self-curation gap named in Constraint 10 — a base cannot count toward its own initialization threshold for nodes belonging to a space it is already attested to, and any client can check this directly rather than relying on a self-reported field.

+This follows the same pattern as other second signatures in this schema — Steward Sig, partner co-signatures — carried inside the record it authorizes rather than tracked as a separate object.

+---

 ### Base — Open Questions

 - **Multiple base stewards.** Not yet resolved whether a base can support multiple stewards, each writing to and managing the same base.
 Autobase may handle this technically.
 For now, a base is a single keypair.
 To be resolved with developers.
 - **Custody Log.** Not yet defined.
 Proposed: a log recording when ultimate accountability for a keypair changes hands (ownership transfer, not routine staffing) — outgoing party, incoming party, timestamp, signed by whoever currently holds the keypair.
 Distinct from Base Retirement's Successor Base ID: Custody Log preserves the same base identity and history under new control; retirement ends the base entirely and only optionally points to a different one.
 To be resolved in a future schema pass.
-- **Query scope.** Proposed default: queries are federated across the partner chain automatically — a query at any base reaches every base it's connected to, directly and transitively, in one action.
-Local-only (restricted to a single base's own collection) is a narrowing option, not the default.
-This matches existing practice already shown in the walkthroughs (Fatima's "pythium" query reaches across the partner chain without a separate step per base).
-Exact mechanics — how deep the traversal goes, how results are aggregated — to be resolved with developers.
+- **Partner-chain query mechanics.** The query model itself (enumerate reachable bases via the Partner Log, then query each one's index and combine locally) is settled — see Querying.
+What is not yet fixed: how deep the traversal goes, how loops are prevented, how results from many bases are merged, and how an unreachable or offline base mid-chain is handled.
+To be resolved with developers.
 - **Partner replication strategy.** Full replication, sparse on demand, or per-partner choice.
 To be resolved with developers.
 - **Initialize Base trigger synchronization.** Client detects two added entries from two distinct verified bases pointing to nodes owned by this keypair.
 How this count synchronizes across devices when confirmations arrive independently — to be resolved with developers.
-- **Node curation discovery.** Unresolved whether a steward can see which bases currently curate their own node.
-A curating base already stays connected to the Hyperswarm topic derived from the node's own public key to replicate it — the steward could query that same topic to see which bases are currently connected, no new feed entry required.
-To be resolved with developers.
 - **Reviewed Entries — minimum count.** "Two or more" is proposed as the floor, ruling out single-citation handshakes without over-burdening small or newly initialized bases.
 The exact minimum is a tuning decision, not fixed here — to be resolved with developers.
-- **Base keypair derivation.** Proposed: the base keypair is derived as a child key from the same seed as the space keypair that triggered Initialize Base — the same sibling-derivation technique angx-bridge uses for its Reticulum key.
-This would make the relationship cryptographically verifiable by any client, closing the self-curation gap at the protocol level rather than relying on a recorded field.
-  Exact derivation mechanic to be resolved with developers.
+- **First-base and second-base bootstrap rules.** Initialization Threshold states that the first base initializes without any prior verified base existing, and the second requires confirmation from just the first — but nothing defines how a client, or the process standing up that base, actually establishes this exempt status.
+To be resolved with developers.

 ---